Akash4782/Certificate_tampering_detetction/QUICKSTART.md

 ## 🎉 You're All Set!

-Your BCT Project is now running!
+Your Certificate Tampering Detection system is now running!
 Start issuing certificates and exploring the features.